-What to see in Montpellier to get the most out of it
+What to see in Montpellier in one day?

 Follow this guide to uncover all the secrets of Montpellier in just one day without missing a thing!